top of page

 But this explanation is problematic.
 There is little agreement about what the phenomenon of "response generalization" is.
 Some argue that in order to say that there is response generalization, generalized responses need to be similar to each other (Skinner, 1953, Mayer, Sulzer-Azaroff, and Wallace, 2011).
 However, we see in the examples above that there is no similarity between the responses..
 Others argue that no similarity is required but rather that the responses share function or are of the same operant class (Carr, 1988).
 But functional (communication) equivalences have no bearing here... and to say that these are in the same response class i.e., "intraverbals" tells us nothing.

 More recent efforts to explain varieties of responses to the same stimulus come from relational frame theory.
 But applications of relational frame theory concern equivalences.
 Yet, there is nothing equivalent in the different responses presented above (As there is equivalence between, "dog", "pooch", and "canine").
 So scratch that explanation too.
-The lack of agreement on a definition of the phenomenon alone disallows efforts at 'scientific' verification or scrutiny.
+The lack of agreement on a definition of the phenomenon alone nullifies these efforts at 'scientific' verification or scrutiny.
 But this doesn't prevent some very smart people from advancing this notion.

-Response generalization is a rather anemic and confused explanatory effort for how we come to offer a variety of responses to the same question.
+Response generalization is a rather anemic and confused explanatory effort for how language users, come to offer a variety of responses to the same question.
 Moreover, science requires predictive power, but within this scheme, prediction is elusive (if not impossible).
 Should we dare consider a conceptual approach, other than a behavioral scheme, to explain how these kinds of responses are possible to the same question...
 One which better delineates what is involved and what it would take to teach someone to answer the question "why"?
 Of course.
 But the explanation is not theoretical.
 Accounting for these abilities is a reflection of our intellectual powers that are bound up with acquired linguistic abilities that are a part of a linguistic practice.
 It's an anthropological investigation.
 Hacker doesn't offer an explanation, but rather a description of what is involved when giving reasons.
 This gives us a good place to begin as we consider how we might begin to teach children to "answer the question why"... to consider how to engineer toward this end.

 What does it take to begin to learn to give reasons